Updated June 28, 2019

 Jazz fans will find the merch tent next to, but outside of, the festival's Main Stage area, on the walkway from Laurier Avenue West to the festival gate, and beside the festival's Souvenirs tent.
 It will be open to all, with no tickets or passes required to hear the shows or browse the merchandise.

 It will actually be a double tent, Thompson said.
 One side will stock CDs and vinyl; the other side will be a listening room, “a chill area where you can listen to a good Technics system”.
-At about 5:30 each day (the time may vary depending on sound checks for the main stage), a band will present a half-hour+ show in the listening tent – with about 30-40 chairs in the tent, plus standing room.
+At about 5:30 each day (the time may vary depending on sound checks for the main stage), a band will present a half-hour+ show in the listening tent – with a limited number of chairs in the tent, plus standing room.

 The groups will be mostly jazz, he said, and so far includes groups from Ottawa, Montreal, and Waterloo: